wareya/TinySROC/README.md

 ## API

-Include `<tinysroc.hpp>` in a SINGLE source file in your project, make a World object, and use its API:
+`#include` the `tinysroc.hpp` file in a SINGLE source file in your project, make a World object, and use its API:

 ```c++
 //////////////